immich-app/immich/cli/README.md

 A command-line interface for interfacing with Immich

-# Getting started
+# Installing

-Perform these actions in the cli folder:

-    $ npm run build

-Then install it globally:
+To use the cli, run

-    $ npm install -g .
+    $ npm install @immich/cli´

+# Usage

-To start using the CLI, you need to login with an API key first:
+To use the CLI, you need to login with an API key first:

     $ immich login-key https://your-immich-instance/api your-api-key

-NOTE: This will store your api key under ~/.config/immich/auth.yml
+NOTE: This will store your api key in cleartext under ~/.config/immich/auth.yml

 Next, you can run commands: